myron0220/oidc-express-demo/README.md

  This is a simple demo which shows how to implement oidc in a server-side web (via Express) w/o using any third-party library.

 # A live demo
- see https://oidc-express-demo.myron0220.repl.co for a live demo
+ See https://oidc-express-demo.myron0220.repl.co for a live demo

 # Installation
  To deploy this website on your own server.